bullhorn/dataloader-ui/README.md

 ### Make distributable executable

 ```
-# Generate installer for current OS
+# Generate installers for Windows and Mac (not bothering with Linux for now)
 npm run package
 ```